 1. Open the Backblaze Preferences pane.

 2. Select the 'Settings' button.

 3. At the bottom of the pane are the drive selection settings.
-In those settings, two entries for the primary hard drive will appear, one selected and "unplugged" and the second unselected.
+In those settings, two entries for the hard drive will appear, one selected with the (unplugged) status and the second unselected.
 Select the currently unselected entry.